-Unlike some cities, Saginaw isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Saginaw are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Saginaw is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Saginaw is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Saginaw who work in food service (11.16%), office and administrative support (10.98%), and healthcare suport services (9.13%).

-The rate of college-level education in Saginaw is quite a bit lower than the national average among all cities of 21.84%: just 10.94% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Saginaw with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.94% of people over 25 have a bachelor's degree or advanced degree.